Brown Foundation Gallery

 Opening Reception: Friday, April 28, 2017 | 6:30-9PM

 Atlas, Plural, Monumental is Paul Ramírez Jonas’s first survey exhibition in the Americas.
-Including sculptures, photographs, videos, drawings, performative lectures, and participatory works made from 1991 to 2016, Atlas, Plural, Monumental demonstrates how Ramírez Jonas is redefining “public art” by investigating how a public is constituted, as well as what brings one together.
+Including sculptures, photographs, videos, drawings, and participatory works made from 1991 to 2016, Atlas, Plural, Monumental demonstrates how Ramírez Jonas is redefining “public art” by investigating how a public is constituted, and what brings them together.

 In his earliest works, Ramírez Jonas viewed historical references from a strategic vantage as he adapted early scientific experiments as “scores” inflected with his voice.
 Ramírez Jonas’s faithful reproductions of kites designed by inventors such as Alexander Graham Bell and Joseph Lecornu carried cameras into the air where re-engineered alarm clocks triggered their shutters, capturing images of the artist on the ground holding the kite’s string.
 In these works, Ramírez Jonas typically activated the scores himself; his later works extend this invitation to viewers.
 For His Truth is Marching On (1993) the public is invited to take up a mallet and tap a suspended circular arrangement of water-filled wine bottles; their successive musical notes offer a rendition of The Battle Hymn of The Republic.